IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 work in Linux, although I never put it into production.
 I plan to make some changes to this code so that the camera will accept a signal from an external sensor to time the image grabs as opposed to just grabbing an image every N seconds.
 Timing is everything on a production line!
 If you are doing something similar, I'd be keen to hear about it!

-- Other cool things - if you could get it to work on a Raspberry Pi, you could use Tensorflow to read speed signs or stop signs...
-- I have a Daheng Mercury camera also.
-I have done some testing on it and some of it works.
-You can grab camera details, but not much else.
-It leads me to believe that I am not far from building something that might work for multiple cameras.
-I guess every camera manufacturer has a subtle way of doing the same thing a little differently.
-Perhaps there is an opportunity to get functionality on other cameras?
-- My focus is on a production line though...

 ### Working Example
 Here is my dog Pip